szabgab/slides/python-programming/regexes.md

 {id: capture-more}
 {i: ()|re}
 {i: \w|re}

 ![](examples/regex/capture_more.py)

 {aside}

-The parentheses are numbered according to their opening (.
 Some groups might match '' or even not match at all, in which case we get None in the appropriate match.group() call and in the match.groups() call {/aside}